Crunch time: Biden faces critical next 2 weeks for agenda

-Biden and his fellow Democrats are struggling to bridge intraparty divides by month’s end to pass a bipartisan infrastructure bill and a larger social services package.
-The president hopes to nail down both before Air Force lifts off for Europe on Oct.
+Biden and his fellow Democrats are attempting to bridge intraparty divides by month’s end to pass a $1 trillion Senate-passed bipartisan infrastructure bill and a larger package that aims to expand the social safety net.
+The president hopes to nail down both before Air Force One lifts off for Europe on Oct.
 28 for a pair of world leader summits, including the most ambitious climate change meeting in years.

+But that goal has been jeopardized by fractures among Democrats, imperiling the fate of promised sweeping new efforts to grapple with climate change.

 “These bills, in my view, are literally about competitiveness versus complacency, about opportunity versus decay, and about leading the world or continuing to let the world move by us,” Biden said Friday while pushing the legislation in Connecticut.